 - Broken ribs – Our ribs are very fragile and the slightest impact can cause them to break.
 Broken ribs usually occur if you are pushed forward, backward, or sideways during a crash.

-- Head injuries – Head and brain injuries are common results of car accidents and can affect your physical, cognitive, and emotional well-being long after you sustained the accident and finish your treatments.
+- Head injuries – Head and brain injuries are common results of auto accidents and can affect your physical, cognitive, and emotional well-being long after you sustained the accident and finish your treatments.
 Oftentimes, they result in permanent damage.

 - Herniated disc – The spine is one of the most delicate parts of the body, hence is one of the most seriously impacted after a car crash.
 A herniated disc happens when vertebrae on the spine become ruptured or shift out of place due to extreme impact.